‘In Her Own Right’: Philadelphia Consortium to Create Digital Archive of Early Women’s Activism in America

 The Philadelphia Area Consortium of Special Collections Libraries (PACSCL) recently announced that member library Temple University has been awarded a $496,000 grant on PACSCL’s behalf from the Digitizing Hidden Special Collections and Archives initiative of the Council on Library and Information Resources (CLIR), generously supported by The Andrew W. Mellon Foundation, for its project “In Her Own Right: The Many Faces of Women’s Activism, 1820-1920.”

 Led by PACSCL members Temple University, Drexel University College of Medicine Legacy Center, and the Friends Historical Library at Swarthmore College and involving a total of 11 partner institutions as well as PACSCL itself, the project will complete the digitization and online presentation of a significant body of letters, diaries, photographs, organization records and other documents, totaling 117,000 pages.
 These documents illuminate women’s efforts to assert their rights and work for the rights of others in a variety of spheres in the century leading up to the ratification of the 19th Amendment to the Constitution, granting women the right to vote, in 1920.
-The images and associated metadata will be released into the pubic domain for use by researchers and the general public.
+The images and associated metadata will be released into the public domain for use by researchers and the general public.

 “In choosing the materials from our member organizations for digitization, we wanted to demonstrate a full range of women’s rights-related activities,” explained Margery Sly, Director of the Special Collections Resource Center at Temple University and principal investigator for the project.
 While some collections are primarily suffrage-related, others demonstrate a range of activist endeavors.
 The collections also flesh out the complexity of the women’s rights movement.
 “We are trying to highlight those moments where women’s identities and priorities came into conflict,” Sly added, “while acknowledging that women of color and working class women were often marginalized within the women’s rights movement.”